 The process of: IDEA, CREATION, OBSTACLE/FAILURE, final holding an OBJECT, is magical.
 The process gives students the ability to harness their power and to believe in themselves, which is the important part of a know your rights workshop.
 When the student is tested for their knowledge it is in real life, and that self assurance is what can decide the fate of my communities.

-pARTicipate in Conversation
+in Conversation pROGRAM

-pARTicipate in Conversation is a new program that taps into the need to connect with others and come together in order to hear each other out and heal.
+Touching lands IN CONVERSATION is a new program that taps into the need to connect with others and come together in order to hear each other out and heal.
 By bringing different communities together, this program will allow a space for those fear walls to come crashing down as first hand stories from immigrants and others come to light while working in clay.
 The clay work allow people to be calm and tapping into their passive listening or the active speaker, but all together working to connect and recognize that we are not that different from each other.

 This program starts in Brooklyn Winter 2019 and in Oklahoma Spring 2019.